33rd Sunday in Ordinary Time (B)

 Shortly after the “Second Russian Revolution” in 1989 Western reporters were allowed to enter, with their videocameras, the hallowed shrine in the Kremlin Wall where the architect of the First Revolution is buried, Vladimir Lenin.
 These reporters were also allowed to film the subterranean complex, filled with high tech equipment, having only one purpose: the preservation of Lenin’s body.
 Since his death in 1924, the body of Lenin has been perfectly embalmed. hermetically sealed in his glass coffin, looking like a wax figure in Madame Tussaud’s museum.
 Throngs of Russian citizens have filed into this eerie vault to visit this miracle of science, which according to the doctor in charge of the project, could last another century.

 The same can’t be said, however, of Lenin’s revolution.
-For at the same time his lifeless corpse has been on view in the Kremlin, his images cast in bronze and iron, were toppled all over Mother Russia: pulled down by frustrated comrades who finally acknowledged his revolution to be as dead as he, a lifeless effigy, and like his monument, having more than the appearance of life.
+For at the same time his lifeless corpse has been on view in the Kremlin, his images cast in bronze and iron, were toppled all over Mother Russia: pulled down by frustrated comrades who finally acknowledged his revolution to be as dead as he, a lifeless effigy, and like his monument, having no more than the appearance of life.

 In these last weeks of the liturgical year, and right into the Advent season, our attention is turned toward the end of human history framed by Scripture as a last judgment.
 And one can imagine history’s greatest makers and shakers will be center stage on the “last day,” whether nicely preserved or rotted to the core, when they will be rustled from their tombs.
 Many of those who sleep in the dust of the earth shall awake; some shall live forever, others shall be an everlasting horror and disgrace (I).